-Value Description 1 The Transmission/Reception/Bus Condition is complete (must be cleared in sof 0 Waiting for the Transmission/Reception/Bus Condition in progress Waiting for the Transmission/Reception/Bus Condition in progress
+Value Description 1 The Transmission/Reception/Bus Condition is complete (must be cleared in software) 0 Waiting for the Transmission/Reception/Bus Condition in progress

 - 1. The RCnIF flag is a read-only bit.
 To clear the RCnIF flag, the firmware must read from RCnREG enough times to remove all bytes from the receive buffer. - 2.
 The TXnIF flag is a read-only bit, indicating if there is room in the transmit buffer.
 To clear the TXnIF flag, the firmware must write enough data to TXnREG to completely fill all available bytes in the buffer.
 The TXnIF flag does not indicate transmit completion (use TRMT for this purpose instead).